onsotiL/Bikesharing/README.md

 - Popular starting locations for trips are in densely populated areas

 ## Recommendations
+- Use population information to determine the best places to install ride stations
-- Find ways to attract more female riders
+- Since most riders identify as male, find ways to attract more female riders
 - Find ways to increase trips during low usage times (During the day)
 - Find ways to increase number of rides in the suburbs or low population areas